vanhoangkha/Networking-fundamentals/Day60_Wireless_Security.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/0f9babe7-d86f-49c8-b732-20f31ea26437)

-- EAP-TLS (EAP TRANSPORT LAYER Bảo mật)
+- EAP-TLS (EAP TRANSPORT LAYER Security)
     - Whereas PEAP only requires the AS to have a CERTIFICATE, EAP-TLS requires a CERTIFICATE on the AS and on every single CLIENT
     - EAP-TLS is the MOST SECURE Không dây AUTHENTICATION method, but it is more difficult to implement than PEAP because every CLIENT DEVICE needs a CERTIFICATE
     - Because the CLIENT and SERVER AUTHENTICATE each other with DIGITAL CERTIFICATES, there is no need to AUTHENTICATE the CLIENT within the TLS TUNNEL